Prepare to Develop the SAP SuccessFactors Extension

 - Create an SAP HANA Cloud database instance in your trial account following this tutorial (please, be aware that everything in trial accounts shut down overnight – applications, databases etc., so make sure you start your database instance before deploying your solution)

-- Setup the SAP Launchpad Service in your trial account following this tutorial
+- Setup the SAP Work Zone Standard Edition (formerly SAP Launchpad Service) in your trial account following this tutorial

 - Have access to an SAP SuccessFactors tenant with admin credentials (unfortunately there’s no trial for that one, so make sure you’re granted such access by other means)